TUMLWE/PAL/docs/source/user_guide.rst

 **Submodels**

- The SUBMODEL "calc_avg" must be defined, according to the input port of the underlying Simulink model and its application status.
+The SUBMODEL "calc_avg" must be defined, according to the input port of the underlying *Simulink* model and its application status.

 #.
-Define three variables, which are the inputs of the Simulink model.
-Set "IO" as "input".
-The fields "parent_App" and "parent_TagName" must be specified.
-Ensure that the "Action"     is set as "READ”.
+Define three variables, corresponding to the inputs of the Simulink model.
+Set "IO" as "input."
+Specify the fields "parent_App" and "parent_TagName."
+Ensure that the "Action" is set as "READ.”
 #.
-Define six variables that represent the outputs of the Simulink model.
-Set "IO" as "output".
-The fields "parent_App" and "parent_TagName" must be specified.
-Ensure that the     "Action" is set as "WRITE.
+Define six variables corresponding to the outputs of the Simulink model.
+Set "IO" as "output."
+Specify the fields "parent_App" and "parent_TagName."
+Ensure that the "Action" is set as "WRITE.”
 #.
-It's crucial to correctly define the “PortNumber” of both inputs and outputs variables correctly based on the port numbering of the Simulink model.
-Also the “PortName” should     match those in the Simulink model.
+Correctly define the “PortNumber” for both input and output variables based on the port numbering of the *Simulink* model.
+Additionally, ensure that the “PortName” matches the names in the *Simulink* model.
 #.
-Create an "AppStatus" variable, indicated by the "IO" field set as "status."
+Create an "AppStatus" variable, denoted by the "IO" field set as "status."
 This variable doesn't require a port number, and the port name should be set as "AppStatus."
-Set this     variable to "write."
+Set this variable to "WRITE."

- Save and close the “SVI_Definition” file.
+Remember to save and close the “SVI_Definition” file after making these modifications.

  .. csv-table::  met_mast_reader - "SVI_Definition.xlsx" - SUBMODELS
     :file: SVI_Definition_sm_mmreader.csv
     :header-rows: 1